EthanDGee/multiprocessed-resolution-theorem-prover/docs/report.typ

 == Limitations of RTP

-The first and perhaps most glaring weakness is both the complexity of the algorithm.
+The first and perhaps most glaring weakness is the complexity of the algorithm.
 (INSERT COMPLEXITY).
-This makes the usability of it for more complex tasks questionable.
-There are two key problem areas; the time it takes to run, and the size of the clauses.
+This makes its usability for more complex tasks questionable.
+There are two key problem areas: the time it takes to run, and the size of the clauses.

 To address this I implemented two key technologies.
-1. *A local database* -  This allows for the total number of clauses to grow much higher than the limitations of the computers RAM.
+1. *A local database* -  This allows for the total number of clauses to grow much higher than the limitations of the computer's RAM.
-2. *Multithreading* - While this doesn't reduce the complexity of the algorithm itself it does significantly speed up the process.
+2. *Multithreading* - While this doesn't reduce the complexity of the algorithm itself, it does significantly speed up the process.

 == Implementation

 === Multithreading

-With the primary goal of this model being the introduction of multithreading, I made the decision to switch from lisp to java.
+With the primary goal of this model being the introduction of multithreading, I made the decision to switch from Lisp to Java.
 This meant that I did have to reimplement the RTP, but it made the process of extending the prover far easier.

-I implemented using a manager worker hierarchy, I created a created a management class called `MultiThreadedResolver` this is in charge of starting/stopping all of the threads, checking to see if the proof failed (none of the threads are running, there's no unresolved items in the database, and the there is no empty clause) and initialzing the database.
+I implemented a manager-worker hierarchy and created a management class called `MultiThreadedResolver`.
+This is in charge of starting/stopping all of the threads, checking to see if the proof failed (none of the threads are running, there's no unresolved items in the database, and there is no empty clause), and initializing the database.

 In addition to `MultiThreadedResolver`, I also created `ProverThread`.
-It handles all of the actual resolving started with taking my base reimplementation of the RTP and
+It handles all of the actual resolving, starting with taking my base reimplementation of the RTP and

 === Database